 Fibaro Home Center 2 vs 3 comparison

-So if you can’t decide between Fibaro Home Center 2 vs 3, we’ll help you make the right choice to meet your home automation goals.
+So, if you can’t decide between Fibaro Home Center 2 vs 3, we’ll help you make the right choice to meet your home automation goals.

-Why isn’t the Home Center Lite suitable?
+Why aren’t the Home Center Lite or Home Center 3 Lite suitable?

 While the Fibaro Home Center Lite is a superb unit, it’s quite limited, making it ideal if you want to control one or two functions.
 However, due to its limits, building a complete smart home system is tricky.

 So it’s worth saving up for either Home Centers (HC) 2 or 3.
 You could look on eBay for a second-hand HC 2 or HC 3.
+Another option is the Home Center 3 Lite, but again, it’s quite limited.

 Fibaro Home Center 2